 - Every album Ministry put out in the 2000s seemed like an extended political Author Tract, but they first dabbled in political themes on 1986's Twitch, meaning political lyrics have been a part of Ministry's music longer than guitars.

-- Some people have started to see "Believe" from Cher as the original sin that led to the abuse of Auto-Tune.
+- "Believe" from Cher and the abuse of Auto-Tune.
 Before then, Auto-Tune was primarily used for its intended goal of (minor) pitch correction.
 However, Cher liked the sound it gave to her voice and decided to keep it.
-It worked for "Believe" since that song was supposed to sound weird and otherworldly, and that song was a massive hit.
+It worked for "Believe" since, as a techno-pop song, it was supposed to sound weird and otherworldly, and that song was a massive hit.
 However, ever since, Auto-Tune has slowly started to take over pop music, with almost every song having a weird robotic element to the vocals, even songs that aren't supposed to sound weird and otherworldly.

-- Eminem received a lot of praise and controversy for his use of Crosses the Line Twice humor on his first albums, Slim Shady LP, The Marshall Mathers LP, and The Eminem Show.
+- Eminem received a lot of praise and controversy for his use of boundary-pushing gross-out humor on his first three albums, The Slim Shady LP, The Marshall Mathers LP, and The Eminem Show.
 Encore and Relapse, however, were accused of turning the humor and accents Up to Eleven, without as many of the substantial songs that balanced it out on the first three albums, and are generally viewed as the weakest in his discography.
 Eminem himself has expressed some Creator Backlash towards these albums, and has claimed his drug addiction as a reason as to why Encore and Relapse feel so all over the place.

 - WWE has the breakup of The Rockers.
 The immense success Shawn Michaels found after the breakup was good for the business no question, even taking the diva persona Shawn acquired as a result of it into account, but Marty Jannetty's fade into obscurity was unfortunate.
 The plan was for both members of the team to become big single's stars but it came to be that, in trying to duplicate the success of Shawn Michaels, the WWE broke up a lot of popular tag teams and instead of getting one good single's star out of it usually ended up with two wrestlers fading into obscurity and eventually this behavior all but destroyed the tag team division.
 Right before WWE's tag team division could be considered dead there was an unexpected revival in the 90s...only for the sin of the Rockers to be committed once again in what would become a recurrence.